 I loved the way this recipe turned out.
 Instead of butter, I braised the radishes with a flavorsome vegetable stock, salt, pepper, and shallots.
 And in the end I added a drizzle of extra virgin olive oil for some fresh, green flavor.
 The radishes were excellent: once braised, they turn a pretty, paler pink, and the texture is truly butter-soft.
 Their earthy, slightly bitter taste is complemented nicely by the fresh, fragrant lavender.

-This would be a wonderful side to serve with some shepherd’s pie, or tart.
+This would be a wonderful side to serve with some this vegan shepherd's pie, or this vegan asparagus potato tart.
 Or you could just smush them over some buttered toast, take a hungry bite, and, for a moment, feel completely at peace with the world.

 - 1 pound radishes ends trimmed and halved or quartered (depending on how large or small your radishes are)